tmusolf/KMLtoOSMAndGPX/README.md

 When used with GPX files containing multiple tracks there is an issue with how OSMAnd handles the splits.
 The interval mileage is additive acrross each of the tracks in the GPX file instead of resetting it to mile 0 at the start of each track.
 This behavior doesn't make it very useful in cases, such as multiple hiking trails in a file, where you want to see the interval distance from the start of each trail.

 ## Parting words
-This is a work in progress.
+This is a work in progress as I learn more about OSMAnd's handling of imported GPX files.
 I'm not python guru so the code structure is probably not totally pythonic.
 At this point there is minimal error checking in the code.